kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 - Persistent storage: FlexVolume with [SMB + iSCSI](https://github.com/Microsoft/K8s-Storage-Plugins/tree/master/flexvolume/windows), and in-tree AzureFile and AzureDisk providers

 ### Windows Node Roadmap (post-GA work)
 - Group Managed Service Accounts, a way to assign an Active Directory identity to a Windows container, is forthcoming with KEP `Windows Group Managed Service Accounts for Container Identity`.
-This will work be alpha is v1.14 and is merged.
+This work will be released as alpha in v1.14 and is already merged.
 - `kubectl port-forward` hasn't been implemented due to lack of an `nsenter` equivalent to run a process inside a network namespace.
 - CRIs other than Dockershim: CRI-containerd support is forthcoming
 - Some kubeadm work was done in the past to add Windows nodes to Kubernetes, but that effort has been dormant since.
 We will need to revisit that work and complete it in the future.